qq456cvb/PACE/README.md

 - `scene_camera.json` - Camera parameters.
 - `scene_gt.json` - Ground-truth annotations.
 See [BOP format](https://github.com/thodan/bop_toolkit/blob/master/docs/bop_datasets_format.md#ground-truth-annotations) for details.
 - `scene_gt_info.json` - Meta information about ground-truth poses.
 See [BOP format](https://github.com/thodan/bop_toolkit/blob/master/docs/bop_datasets_format.md#meta-information-about-the-ground-truth-poses) for details.
-- `scene_gt_coco_det_modal[_partcat|_inst].json` - 2D bounding box and instance segmentation labels in COCO format. `scene_gt_coco_det_modal_partcat.json` treats individual parts of articulated objects as different categories, which is useful when evaluating articulate-agnostic category-level pose estimation methods. `scene_gt_coco_det_modal_inst.json` treats each object **instance** as a separate category, which is useful when evaluating instance-level pose estimation methods. **Notice**: there are slightly more categories than those reported in the paper since some objects obly appear in the synthetic dataset but not the real one.
+- `scene_gt_coco_det_modal[_partcat|_inst].json` - 2D bounding box and instance segmentation labels in COCO format. `scene_gt_coco_det_modal_partcat.json` treats individual parts of articulated objects as different categories, which is useful when evaluating articulate-agnostic category-level pose estimation methods. `scene_gt_coco_det_modal_inst.json` treats each object **instance** as a separate category, which is useful when evaluating instance-level pose estimation methods. **Notice**: there are slightly more categories than those reported in the paper since some objects only appear in the synthetic dataset but not in the real one.
 - `rgb` - Color images.
 - `rgb_nocs` - Normalized coordinates of objects encoded as RGB colors (mapped from `[-1, 1]` to `[0, 1]`).
 - `depth` - Depth images (saved as 16-bit unsigned short).
 To convert depth into actual meters, divide by 10000 for `train_pbr` and 1000 for `val|test`.